Online Design and Simulation of the TDA38826 DC-DC Point-of-Load (POL) regulator

 Online Design and Simulation of the LT8609 Step-Down Regulator

-This Tutorial explores how you can quickly and accurately design and simulate power management circuits using TINA and TINACloud, a powerful software suite that works both offline and online.
-We’ll be using the LT8609 synchronous step-down switching regulator as our example.
+We’ve created a new video tutorial that explores how to quickly and accurately design and simulate power management circuits with TINACloud, this time using the LT8609 synchronous step-down switching regulator as an example.
+You can also use the offline TINA program for this, which we’ll illustrate in another video.
 The SPICE model for this device, created by DesignSoft from the official Analog Devices datasheet, is compatible with most major SPICE programs, including TINA, TINACloud, PSpice, SIMetrix, and LTspice.

 • Startup Transient Analysis